 Note that this idea of "good sex" is sometimes only held by the sympathetic protagonist, who meets humorless people who consider sexual pleasure as depraved and define "good sex" (or "goodsex") by its absence.

 Justified in that one of the primary traits associated with 'good people' is empathy.

 This may occasionally be shown as one of rewards given to The Woobie at the end, if s/he manages to survive everything the universe throws at them.

 See also Death by Sex and Sexual Karma.
-Compare Ethical Slut and Safe, Sane and Consensual.
-Contrast Sex Is Evil, Sex Is Good.
+Compare Ethical Slut, Safe, Sane and Consensual and Sex Is Good.
+Contrast Sex Is Evil and Evil Is Sexy.

 Related Character Tropes: The Vamp, Femme Fatale, Ethical Slut, The Casanova, Heroic Seductress